SemvdH/Greenify/README.md

 Every minute that we’re working on the project, I’m also actively working on my goal.

 ###    O - Options
 By working on the project with the chosen programs, I’ll get more experienced in using them.
 Using those programs for other projects as well will only improve my knowledge.
-By being active in the groupchat and during the (mandatory) get togethers, asking stuff will be easier.
+By being active in the groupchat and during the meetings, asking stuff will be easier.

 ###     W - Will
 I will reach my goal by working actively together with my teammates using lots of the useful programs given.